topleague/mencamax/src/content/posts/301-redirect-wordpress-site-htaccess.md

 Google Console will confirm your request and show you a box stating “Submitted”.
 It also allows you to withdraw your request at any time in the future.

-Go to Google Search, and type site:myolddomain.com
+Go to Google Search, and type site:myolddomain dot com

 You will see a list of URLs from your old domain that Google has indexed so far.
 In a few weeks after your submission for the Change of Address request, you should see those links disappear.